thingsboard/thingsboard.github.io/use-cases/fleet-tracking.md

         </div>
         <div class="long">
             <p>The ThingsBoard IoT platform supports industry-standard protocols and seamless device integration, enabling continuous collection, processing, and visualization of data from every vehicle in your fleet.
 Critical alarms like speeding, breakdowns, or fuel drops are detected automatically, triggering alarms and actions that help you stay in control — without manual intervention.</p>
-            <p>As a result, the ThingsBoard-based IoT Fleet Tracking System helps businesses boost efficiency, ensure safety, and make smarter, data-driven decisions.
+            <p>As a result, the ThingsBoard-based IoT fleet tracking system helps businesses boost efficiency, ensure safety, and make smarter, data-driven decisions.
 From daily operations to long-term planning, you get the visibility and automation needed to scale with confidence — whether you're running public transit, logistics, or service delivery fleets.</p>
         </div>
     </div>
 </section>